yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

 .. ifconfig:: CONFIG_gpu_ip in ('SGX')

-   The following 3D Graphics demos are available via Matrix.
+   The following 3D Graphics demos are available.
 The table below provides a list of these demos, with a brief description.

-   .. list-table:: Demos via Matrix
+   .. list-table:: Demos
       :widths: 25 75
       :header-rows: 1